beameio/beame-sdk/README.md

 Our tunnel servers (the *edge servers*) allow routing of traffic to your servers even when your server does not have a routable IP address.

+## Getting Started The Easy Way

+1. run npm install -g beame-sdk
+2. Go to https://registration.beameio.net/ with a regular web browser.
+2. Put in your name and email, and wait for a confirmation email.
+3. In the confirmation email, you should see a command that looks like this, run it, `beame.js creds createDeveloper --developerFqdn nc6qd6e6w0vd8hw5.v1.beameio.net --uid XXXXX-5a45-4165-a3cb-fb4060e46671`

+	`

 ## Beame.io network diagram

 Please note that this is a diagram designed to help understand how the service works.
 What's critical to understand that beame proxies SSL transperently without opening of the traffic.